CarolLuca/LegalNERo/README.md

   * [Training the named entity recognizer](#training-the-named-entity-recognizer)

 ## News
-* Stage 1 is in development.
-It is postponed until 04/21/2021.
-* Stage 1 will come with the ability of running on longer texts with decent prf-values.
+* Stage 1 is finished and it can be found in the directory with the same name.
-* After Stage 1's arrival, it will be an easier way of using the model coded in this project.
+* Stage 2 is planned to be uploaded before 04/28/2021.

 ## Preview
 In this project is developed a named entity recognition model for legal documents in romanian using SpaCy library.